TayyubaK/SQL-Project/README.md

 ## Future Goals

 * Create a data dictionary to define columns and their characteristics
 * Separate columns into their own tables (and normalize).
-For example, the 'all_sessions' has 32 columns.
+For example, the 'all_sessions' has 32 columns covering a wide range.
     * Create better connections between tables.
 Many columns interfere with the relationship of other columns.
-    * Create a copy database for more deep cleaning
+    * Create a copy of the database for more deep cleaning
 * Organize the project files based on questions addressed and cover analysis, data cleaning, question querying, and QA in the same file.
 Rather than separate files for questions, data cleaning, and QA.
     * A section to cover analysis results, table reviews, and why certain columns are used could be insightful.
 * Do more exploratory querying with the 'analytics' and 'products' tables